 As noted, Vanguard is well-known for its fund offerings, allowing investors to passively manage their money instead of constantly monitoring a portfolio of individual stocks.
 While you still have the option for traditional trading, Vanguard’s services are particularly geared towards those who want to invest in mutual funds, as well exchange-traded funds and index funds.

-With Fidelity, it’s much easier to trade with no fees or minimums.
+With Fidelity, there are no fees or minimums.
 In addition to commission- and fee-free trading, you will also have access to loads of fee-free funds.
-This makes passive investing even simpler.
-On top of that, Fidelity offers its clients one-of-a-kind investment education resources at no charge.
+Fidelity also offers clients investment education resources at no charge.

 While Fidelity and Vanguard both have their own versions of a robo-advisor service, Schwab’s stands out a bit above the rest.
 Schwab Intelligent Portfolios takes into account your preferences by having you take a short quiz and then invests your assets in low-cost funds based on your answers.
-This service is optional, so even if you don’t decide to use it, you’ll still have access to Schwab’s range of brokerage services.
-Like Fidelity, Schwab has a solid suite of financial and investment resources.
+This service is optional, so even if you decide not to use it, you’ll still have access to Schwab’s range of brokerage services.
+Like Fidelity, Schwab has a solid suite of financial and investment resources for beginners.

 Fidelity’s robo-advisor service is called Fidelity Go.
-It provides a relatively light advisor service with no minimum balance requirement.
+It provides a light advisory service with no minimum balance requirement.
 There is no advisory fee for accounts with balances under $25,000, but accounts with over $25,000 are charged an annual fee of 0.35% of assets under management.

 Vanguard also has a robo-advisor service called Vanguard Personal Advisor Services.
 This service blends both automated and personalized investment services and charges a 0.30% to 0.31% management fee.
-It also has a minimum of $50,000, so you may be better off working directly with a financial advisor.
+It requires a minimum balance of $50,000, so you may be better off working directly with a financial advisor.

 Vanguard vs. Fidelity vs. Schwab: Online and Mobile

-Vanguard, Fidelity and Schwab each offer both mobile experiences, in addition to desktop versions.
+Vanguard, Fidelity and Schwab each offer mobile experiences in addition to desktop versions.
 You can even contact the companies directly online or over the phone.

 Each company has solid functionality when you visit the desktop website.
 You can buy and sell equities, funds and more.
 You can also access any robo-advisor services, transfer money and utilize educational resources.